-- Physical barrier between your new fish and the display tank, preventing contamination in the first place
+- A physical barrier between your new fish and the display tank, preventing contamination in the first place

 - A way for you to closely observe and monitor the behavior of the new saltwater fish out in the open (most newly introduced saltwater fish will hide in the rockwork or other ‘structure’ in your aquarium and only come out once they reach a minimum comfort level—which varies by species and individual)

-- Way for you to safely treat and remove any threats without the risk of harming any of your other livestock
+- A way for you to safely treat and remove any threats without the risk of harming any of your other livestock

 - ‘Recovery place’ for your newly purchased saltwater fish to eat, gain strength, and recover from the stresses of shipping and display at the local fish store—and get ready to compete for food and shelter with the other saltwater fish in your reef tank.

 Quarantine tank equipment checklist